jonathanrjpereira/UM66T-Melody-Generator/README.md

 ![Schematic](https://github.com/jonathanrjpereira/UM66T-Melody-Generator/blob/master/img/sch.png)

-A 9V battery is used as the power supply.
-Since the UM66T has a maximum supply voltage of 4.5V, a linear regulator namely the LM7833 is used to reduce the supply voltage to a suitable 3.3V.
+A 5VDC power adapter is used as the power supply.
+Since the UM66T has a maximum supply voltage of 4.5V, a 100Ω resistor is used to reduce the supply voltage to a suitable 3.3V.
 When the SPDT slide switch is turned ON, the UM66T is triggered and produces a melody signal that begins from the first note due to the power on reset feature.
 An external transistor amplifies the signal and it's output is connected to a speaker.
 An LED turns on whenever the circuit is triggered.